This is a privacy notice highlighting how personal data is collected, stored and processed, in accordance with the Data Protection Act 2018.

 Who can I contact for compliance related questions?

-If you have any questions about how your personal information is used, or wish to exercise any of your rights, you can the data protection officer on firstname.lastname@example.org.
+If you have any questions about how your personal information is used, or wish to exercise any of your rights, you can contact the data protection officer on firstname.lastname@example.org.